aharvey101/react-crypto-trader/README.md

 # Trading Account Size

+- [x] Front-end to ask backend for data
+- [x] backend to ask servers for database
+- [] Send balance information back to frontend
+- [] set trade amount based on portfoliosize

 - [] on app load, get account size from etherscan.io and ftx (using environment variables for privacy)